RCN-ECS/CnGV/notebook/20200619_MA_TestofGxE.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_GxEerror_phen.png)
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_GxEnoerror_phen.png)

-### Raw GxE pvalue vs. Anova Pvalue
+### GxE pvalue vs. Anova Pvalue for raw data
 Red lines drawn at 0.05 levels.
 All instances for raw and means data in which the anova p-value is < 0.05 but permutation p-value is > 0.05 occur in n_pop = 2, interaction = 2, standard deviation = 1.5 (higher of 2 levels) scenarios.

 There are 55 inconsistant pvalues (out of 1080) for the raw dataset, and 100 inconsistencies for the means dataset.
 I think these discrepancies are fairly mild.
-As shown in the second plot below, the majority of GxEmag values whos pvalues don't match are low (highest value with a pvalue discrepancy for raw data is 0.15).
+As shown in the second plot below, the majority of GxEmag values whos pvalues don't match are reasonably low (highest GxE mag is 0.45) (highest pvalue discrepancy is < 0.15, so the difference in pvalues isn't huge).

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_GxE_pvalue.png)